naas-act/naas-act.github.io/_posts/2018-12-09-work-experience.md

 Aircraft Maintenance](https://www.facebook.com/MerimbulaAircraftMaintenance/).
 In a sense, this was a step up from the model airplanes Marius puts together throughout the year.
-He was somewhat surprised to learn that, at times, these full-size planes are much more fiddly than expected!
+He was somewhat surprised to learn that, at times, these full-size planes are much more fiddly than model airplanes!

 A big thanks to Rex, the owner, for hosting Marius so excellently and giving him a gentle introduction into the wonderful world of work.